 I honestly don’t think you’ll ever regret hiring your dream photographer, figure out a way to make it work because at the end of the day you’ll only have these photos to remember your day by.

-When I’m talking about style I mean how they take photos, how they frame their couples and the certain details they pick out to tell the day.
+When I’m talking about style I mean how they take photos, how they frame their couples and the certain details they include or exclude in an image.
 Each wedding photographer has a different point of view, this is why you can have two photographers capture the same thing but come out with a completely different gallery that conveys different emotions.
-Individually they have different experiences, skillsets, and values which makes their art unique to them.
+Individually they have different life experience, skillsets, and values which makes their art unique to them.

-Do you want something more editorial (think magazine-worthy images), or maybe artsy? are you more drawn to documentary images with a lot of candid’s with less posing? etc. Referring back to your answer on what kind of memories you want to create on your wedding day is a great start.
+Do you want something more editorial (think magazine-worthy images), or maybe artsy? are you more drawn to documentary images with a lot of candid’s with less posing? or maybe you want a mix of both

 Once you start scrolling through Instagram or Pinterest there are certain images that will just pull you in, be picky with this since you don’t want to be overwhelmed with hundreds of photos.
 Once you have picked max 15 images that you LOVE and really connect with.